 Priya soon goes missing and Nathan is determined to find her.
 But as the situation progresses, it seems that a high stakes robbery is taking place at Tech Tower by criminals of a greedy corporation.

 The episode features Amerjit Deu as Rez Varughese, who Priya happens to recognise and thought was dead.
 Rez knocks Priya out and holds her hostage whilst he’s working with this gang of criminals.

 Amerjit Deu also plays Gish who is at the outpost where Colin and Paul conduct their investigations.
-It became tense when Colin and Paul were locked in a room and the oxygen got low, caused by Gish.
+It became tense when Colin and Paul get locked in a room and the oxygen gets low, caused by Gish.

 I like how Colin and Paul work together in this episode.
-They seem to bounce off each other, especially when they solving a mystery regarding a fake accident and when they attend to Gish later.
+They seem to bounce off each other, especially when they solve a mystery regarding a fake accident and when they attend to Gish later on.